Andries-B/howto-lensfun-calibrate/distortion.md

 A new tab |Optimizer| will appear

 Select tab |Optimizer|
-Select the ‘a’, ‘b’ and ‘c’ lens parameters
+Select the 'a', 'b' and 'c' lens parameters
 Click [ Optimize now! ] and accept calculation with Yes

-The calculated correction values for ‘a’, ‘b’ and ‘c’ are now in the tab
+The calculated correction values for 'a', 'b' and 'c' are now displayed in the tab Right-click on the filename, [ Lens | Save lens to ini file ] Find 'a', 'b' and 'c' in the ini file; copy them to lenses.conf

 ```